L1 Invariants¶

 the matview should surface: 2 planted violations on

-BulkAccrualSettlement (the AB.6.5.spec demo chain with XOR
+BulkAccrualSettlement (the demo chain with XOR

 alternation across BulkAccrualSettleACH / BulkAccrualSettleWire):